Liechtenstein Food Guide

 Dairy

-HIGH PREVALENCEDairy products are a prominent component of Liechtenstein's cuisine.
-Cheese, milk, and cream feature heavily in traditional dishes.
+HIGH PREVALENCEDairy sits at the center of Liechtenstein cooking.
+Cheese, milk, and cream show up in most traditional dishes.

 COMMONLY FOUND IN: